steineggerlab/Metabuli-App/docs/classification.md

     - `fastp` and `fastplong` are used for short and long reads, respectively.
     - Please see QC documentation for more details.
 3. **Job ID:** Enter a unique identifier for the job.
-4. **Select Files:** Upload the necessary files and directories.
-    - Read 1 File (and Read 2 File if Paired-end is selected)
+4. **Query Files:** Specify your query sample(s) to classify.
     - FASTA/FASTQ and their gzipped versions are supported.
     - `ADD ENTRY` to upload **multiple samples** to process using the same settings.
-    - Database Folder
-    - Output Folder
+5. **Database Folder:** Select the folder of Metabuli database.
+6. **Output Folder:** Specify the folder where the results will be saved.
     - Result files are saved in `Job ID` folder under the specified output folder.
     - When **multiple samples** are processed, results are saved in `Job ID/sample_name` directories.
-5. **Max RAM:** Specify the maximum RAM (in GiB) to allocate for the job. (all available RAM by default)
+7. **Max RAM:** Specify the maximum RAM (in GiB) to allocate for the job. (all available RAM by default)

 ### Advanced Settings (Optional):
-- **Threads:** Specify thread count for the job. (all threads by default)
-- **Min Score:** Set the minimum similiarity score for making a classification.
+- `--min-score`: Set the minimum similiarity score for making a classification.
     - Search results of scores lower than this are discarded to reduce false positives at the cost of sensitivity.
     - Default is 0 to maximize sensitivity.
     - Recommended values below increase precision without reducing the F1 score.